Contact 4d Chern-Simons theory: Generalities: Regularized 4d CS theory and 2d IFT's

-We investigate now other BC that appear when we consider the variations of the extended and the contact 4d CS theories actions.
+We investigate now other boundary eom that appear when we consider the variations of the extended and the contact 4d CS theories actions.
 We do this when $\zeta \neq 0$ and, for simplicity, in the absence of adjoint orbit insertions.
-For the extended 4d CS theory, we assume that the gauge field $\mathbb{A}$ BC now apply.
-In the case of the contact 4d CS theory, BC are to be solved differently by choosing convenient gauge fixing conditions for the $\omega_{\zeta}$-shift and $\kappa$-shift symmetries.
+For the extended 4d CS theory, we assume that the gauge field $\mathbb{A}$ boundary eom solutions now apply.
+In the case of the contact 4d CS theory, boundary eom are to be solved differently by choosing convenient gauge fixing conditions for the $\omega_{\zeta}$-shift and $\kappa$-shift symmetries.
 In both cases we assume that the 1-form $\kappa$ conditions found before, also hold.

 Consider first the extended 4d CS theory.
-The BC's for this theory are given by the solutions to the equation \eqref{full BC M}, i.e.
+The boundary eom for this theory are given by the solutions to the equation \eqref{full BC M}, i.e.

-where we put to zero the first term on the rhs, as it corresponds to the regularized 4d CS theory BC term \eqref{BC M}.
-The strategy now is to seek for BC for the adjoint scalar field $\Phi$, induced by the ones already imposed upon the gauge field $\mathbb{A}$, thus ensuring the vanishing of the remaining contribution.
-This strategy, by no means, exhausts all possibilities as BC are to be solved under gauge fixing conditions for the whole set of local symmetries.
-As a guide of what BC to impose upon $\Phi$, we use the $\omega_{\zeta}$-shift and $\kappa$-shift invariant field $\tilde{\mathbb{A}}:=\mathbb{A}-\kappa \Phi$ entering the extended action \eqref{ext action}.
-The idea is to require that the fiber components $A_{\mu}$ and $\tilde{A}_{\mu}$, both belong to the same space of BC solutions.
-In this way, we stay as close as possible to the regularized 4d CS theory BC.
+where we put to zero the first term on the rhs, as it corresponds to the regularized 4d CS theory boundary eom term \eqref{BC M}.
+The strategy now is to seek for boundary eom solutions for the adjoint scalar field $\Phi$, induced by the ones already imposed upon the gauge field $\mathbb{A}$, thus ensuring the vanishing of the remaining contribution.
+This strategy, by no means, exhausts all possibilities as boundary eom are to be solved under gauge fixing conditions for the whole set of local symmetries.
+As a guide of what conditions to impose upon $\Phi$, we use the $\omega_{\zeta}$-shift and $\kappa$-shift invariant field $\tilde{\mathbb{A}}:=\mathbb{A}-\kappa \Phi$ entering the extended action \eqref{ext action}.
+The idea is to require that the fiber components $A_{\mu}$ and $\tilde{A}_{\mu}$, both belong to the same space of boundary eom solutions.
+In this way, we stay as close as possible to the regularized 4d CS theory boundary eom solutions considered before.